Menu Close

 Seeking Retail Excellence Track these 8 Retail Metrics to get there fast!

-Anil Khatri was the 2nd generation entrepreneur of a Rs 400 crore manufacturing company that was one of the biggest suppliers of oats and wheat bran to food companies in India.
-12 months ago, he decided to launch their own range of high-fibre biscuits, rolled oats and granola in north India.
+Anil Khatri is a 2nd generation entrepreneur and runs a INR 400 crore manufacturing firm – one of the biggest suppliers of oats and wheat bran to food companies in India.
+12 months ago, he decided to launch his own range of high-fibre biscuits, rolled oats, and granola in north India.

-The first few months went into setting up a wider distribution network and expanding their reach across Delhi, Punjab Chandigarh and U.P.
-Anil quickly realized that B2C selling is very different from B2B selling.
-Sales were not scaling up as much as he expected them to, and he was getting increasingly frustrated.
+The first few months went into setting up a wider distribution network and expanding their reach across Delhi, Punjab, Chandigarh and U.P.
+Yet, Anil quickly realized that B2C selling is very different from B2B selling.
+Sales were not scaling up as much as he expected, and he was getting increasingly frustrated.

 You think you have a competent team, but do you know how many outlets are billing regularly out of the ones your boys visit every week?
 Your team is bringing in the orders, but do you know what is the number of categories or Lines Cut per Call they are selling?
 If you don’t track the right success retail metrics, knowing where you’re going wrong will always remain a grey area.
 The platform I use helps me get that drilled-down view of our numbers.
 That’s where you’ll also see the areas where you can improve your efficiency.”

 Over the next couple of months, Anil rolled out a sales and distribution platform that was scalable, agile and seemed almost custom-made for his industry.
-To start with, the customer success team helped him identify these 8 retail metrics that he needed to track to fast-track his sales in kirana retail.
+To start with, the customer success team helped him identify these eight retail metrics that measure performance in the field, amongst distributors, and among that he needed to track to fast-track his sales in kirana retail.

-It is the number of hours a salesman spends in the market every day to visit the retail outlets in his beat.
+This is the number of hours a sales agent spends on the field daily day visiting retail outlets in his beat.
 In the CPG industry, a salesperson typically spends about 7-8 retailing hours in the market, usually starting the day around 10 am.

 Earlier, Anil knew that his people are in the field till 4 pm.
 The South Delhi salesmen had a daily target of visiting 32 outlets; for North Delhi, it was 30.

 His technology partner helped him understand that the industry average for the number of outlets visited in a day is between 38-40, and the industry average spent at an outlet was about 9 minutes.
-This means Anil’s salesmen as well as outlet potential were being underutilized.
+This meant that Anil’s sales agents as well as outlet potential were being underutilized.

-With data coming in live from the field via automation, Anil streamlined his sales operations, and increased visit targets between 32-38 depending on the territory.
-Insights like these from the salesforce platform gave him transparency of data and helped him improve market penetration.
+With data coming in live from the field via automation, Anil streamlined his sales operations, and increased visits between 32-38 targets depending on the territory.
+Transparent data insights like these from the sales force automation platform helped him make better business decisions and improve market penetration.

 Strike Rate = (Number of outlets that placed an order/ Total calls made)*100

-If your strike rate is 60% or lower, you should drill down details on the shop- type, geography, no-sales reason, etc. to get deeper insights and take corrective action.
+If your strike rate is 60% or lower, you should drill down details on the shop-type, geography, no-sale reason etc. to get deeper insights and take corrective action.

-For Anil’s salesmen, the focus earlier was more on the total value of orders booked rather than the number of orders captured.
+For Anil’s sales agents, the focus used to be the total value of orders booked – rather than the number of orders captured.
 He discovered that in one beat, only 8 out of 28 outlets placed an order.
-That’s a strike rate of only 28%!
-Deploying the SFA helped Anil see these glaring red flags for the outlets that weren’t ordering, and then take specific measures.
+That was a strike rate of only 28%!
+Deploying SFA helped Anil see these glaring red flags for the outlets that weren’t ordering, and then take specific mitigating measures.

-It is a metric that tracks individual sales performance.
-Each member of the on-ground field force is given a monthly sales target, based on the size of the business, the company’s market share, outlet penetration and overall business goals.
-Targets can be both revenue-wise and category-wise.
+This is a metric that tracks individual sales performance.
+Each member of the on-ground field force carries a monthly sales target – based on the size of the business, the company’s market share, outlet penetration, and overall business goals.
+A salesperson can have both revenue-wise and category-wise targets.

-Salesman’s Target Achievement = (Revenue achievement/Revenue Target + Category achievement/ Category target)*100
+Sales agent’s Target Achievement = (Revenue achievement/Revenue Target + Category achievement/Category target)*100

-e.g Anil’s sales officer had a monthly target of Rs 5 lakh revenue and 100 cases of the newly launched granola bars.
-With automation, he could view the ‘as on date’ target achievement of every salesperson and also identify the ‘high performers’ (to recognize and reward) and the bottom 15-20% (to identify training interventions).
+For example: A sales officer had a monthly target of INR 5 lakh revenue and 100 cases of the newly launched granola bars.
+With automation, he could view the target achievement and progress of every salesperson in real time.
+The data also enabled him to identify the ‘high performers’ (to recognize and reward) and the bottom 15-20% (to identify training interventions).

 It is the number of retailer orders that a distributor is able to fulfil completely within a defined amount of time.